 If you need evidence of how volatile, consider this: As of late September, the world’s largest crypto, Bitcoin, had seen its price range from a 52-week high of nearly $65,000 to a 52-week low of less than $10,400.

 Despite that volatility, many crypto investors remain on the lookout for the next big payoff.
-Keep reading to learn which cryptocurrencies might explode in 2021.
+Keep reading to learn which cryptocurrencies might explode soon.